|Mon 5 Jun – Thu 8 Jun 2017||4 full days||Box Hill||Fully booked|

 At least one year post-registration experience is necessary for all nurses and midwives enrolling in the course.

 Evidence of current registration is required as part of the enrollment process.
-Previous experience in the area of women’s health, sexual and reproductive health or community health is an advantage but not a requirement.
+Previous experience in the area of women’s health, reproductive and sexual health or community health is an advantage but not a requirement.

 - Family Planning Victoria’s Certificate in Cervical Screening and Introduction to Sexual Health (Nursing)